The Day My Salary Was Cut

 But every once in a while, I daydream about waking up to my alarm going off, or my boss calling, and instead of feeling panic...

-...I roll over, hit snooze, smile, and go back to sleep.
+...I imagine rolling over, hitting snooze, smiling, and going back to sleep.

 That image reminds me why I'm building this life.